momentohq/public-dev-docs/docs/cache/develop/integrations/unity-integration.md

 description: Learn to deploy a chat app using Momento .NET SDK to Unity.
 ---

 [Unity](https://unity.com/) is a real-time development platform that is one of the most popular game engines on the market today.
-The Unity game engine is used by thousands of developers to create 2D and 3D interactive apps, across a variety of platforms, including mobile, desktop, and immersive platforms.
+The Unity game engine is used by thousands of developers to create 2D and 3D interactive apps, across a variety of platforms, including mobile, desktop, and immersive platforms (e.g., augmented and virtual reality).

 In this tutorial, we'll build a [simple Unity chat application](https://github.com/momentohq/momento-unity-demo) using the [Momento .NET SDK](https://github.com/momentohq/client-sdk-dotnet).
-We'll utilize [Momento Topics](https://docs.momentohq.com/topics) for publishing and subscribing to the chat messages.
-The result will be a real-time Unity-based chat application.
+Specifically, we'll utilize [Momento Topics](https://docs.momentohq.com/topics) for publishing and subscribing to the chat messages.

+Momento Topics is a serverless approach to real-time communication that allows clients to subscribe and publish to dedicated channels called topics.
+This makes it perfect for a real-time Unity-based chat application.
+Furthermore, since it's a serverless approach, there's no need for you to worry about all the details of creating or configuring your own server.
+More details can be found on the [Momento Topics Documentation page](https://docs.momentohq.com/topics).

 ## Prerequisites